thu-ml/RIFLEx/README.md

     k: Optional[int] = None,
     L_test: Optional[int] = None,
 ):
+    '''
+        k: the index for the intrinsic frequency in RoPE
+        L_test: the number of frames for inference
+    '''
     assert dim % 2 == 0
     if isinstance(pos, int):
         pos = torch.arange(pos)